 When the head moves, the signals are sent into the labyrinth, this is a device in the inner ear which is composed of three semi-circular canals enclosed with fluid.
 Your ear’s labyrinth subsequently transmits movement data to the vestibular nerve, then the vestibular nerve transports the information to the regions of the brain which controls posture, equilibrium, and also motor coordination, these are the cerebellum and brainstem.
 But the good news about vertigo is that its symptoms can be relieved by doing vertigo exercises.

-In a rare instance, vertigo may be an indication of a serious neurological problem like a stroke or brain hemorrhage, which explains the reason you need to investigate what is causing your nausea or vertigo and seek medical advice from a healthcare professional.
+In a rare instance, vertigo lasts for a long time, and may be an indication of a serious neurological problem like a stroke or brain hemorrhage, which explains the reason you need to investigate what is causing your nausea or vertigo and seek medical advice from a healthcare professional.

 Cases of Vertigo